Homemade Cashew Milk Posted on 09 May 09:00

 Blend The Cashews

 Once the cashews have been thoroughly rinsed, place them in a blender.
-Add in 4 Cups of filter water/spring water, along with 1/4 Teaspoon of salt.
+Add in 4 Cups of filter water/spring water along with 1/4 Teaspoon of salt.
 I prefer Himalayan Pink Salt for the higher mineral content and other benefits, but Sea Salt works great too.
 Once all the ingredients are combined in the blender, blend until smooth.
 If you have a small blender or bullet blender like I used in the picture, place a handful of cashews in and along with 1 Cup of water.
-Blend until smooth, then pour into the jar/container you will be storing the milk in, and repeat until you have used all the cashews and 4 Cups of Water.
+Blend until smooth and pour into the jar/container you will be storing the milk in.
+Repeat this until you have used all the cashews and 4 Cups of Water.

 Filter The Milk